All things energy, from solar and wind power to efficiency and off-grid living.

 Solar energy is growing in popularity as more and more homeowners decide to do away with high utility bills and help the environment at the same time by producing their own clean energy.
 Perhaps you have also been considering solar panels for your roof and are wondering if they make financial sense for you?

 Ultimately, to answer that question you need to know if the cost of solar electricity is the same or cheaper than electricity from the utility.
 If the answer is yes, then solar energy makes financial sense.
-Finding the cost of electricity from your utility is not too difficult – you can check your most recent bill or you can use the state average in a savings calculator.
-But how do you determine the cost of solar electricity?
+Finding the cost of electricity from your utility is not too difficult – you can check your most recent bill or you can use the state average in a savings calculator

 To do that, we calculate the levelized cost of solar energy (LCOE), which is essentially the cost of electricity at the point of connection to the grid, including both the initial installation costs, as well as the ongoing expenses such as fuel and maintenance over the expected lifetime of the investment.